-The purpose of the 2008 exploration program was to provide the first detailed chemical analyses of the North Island white limestones to assess their suitability for industrial filler applications.
-The sampling program met the objectives of the program as it showed the limestone from the Beaver and Dup properties and to a lesser extent the Cove property, met the CaCO3 content criteria for use as fillers.
-The sampling also found the impurities within the white limestone from the Beaver and Dump properties and to a lesser extent from the Cove property was within an acceptable range for use as fillers.
+The author conducted a detailed sampling program to determine the chemical characteristics and suitability of the white limestone from the Beaver, Cove and Dump properties for industrial filler applications in 2008 (Henneberry, 2008).
+This sampling program met the objectives of the program as it showed the limestone from the Beaver and Dump properties, and to a lesser extent the Cove property, met the CaCO3 content criteria for use as fillers.
+The sampling also found the impurities within the white limestone from the Beaver and Dump properties, and to a lesser extent from the Cove property, was within an acceptable range for use as fillers.